 This is an algorithm trace task.
 No implementation is required.

 This task was worth 32 Marks.
-It was an algorithm trace task.
-No implementation is required that originally appeared in OCR 2507 Task 2 Jun 2008.
+It was a software development task and an implementation task that orginally appeared in OCR 2507 Task 2 Jun 2005.
 All rights and copyright to OCR.
 Please refer to the OCR Copyright Statement for further information.